 All coursework meeting upper division (3000 and 4000 level) food and nutrition course requirements must be completed within five years of receiving the verification statement.
 Students who completed upper division food and nutrition courses five or more years ago will be required to retake all of the 3000 and 4000 level food and nutrition courses, in addition to satisfying all of the requirements listed above.

 The School of Human Ecology at TTU uses a self-managed application process for admission to its undergraduate didactic program (DPD) in Nutrition and Dietetics.
-It is the student's responsibility to collect and prepare all forms, applications, and credentials; and to submit them at one time to the DPD Director.
-Fulfillment of specific requirements does not ensure admission into the program.
+It is the student's responsibility to collect and prepare all forms, applications, and to submit them at one time to the DPD Director.
+Fulfillment of specific requirements does not ensure admission into the program, effective Fall 2014.

 Effective Fall Semester, 2009, students interested in pursuing a ACEND Verification statement from the TTU DPD program will be required to complete an application process and be admitted to the TTU DPD program.

 A complete listing of the courses required in the FND/DPD program is found in the undergraduate catalog: Curricula and Course Descriptions